-Many women wonder, “Why do I eat at night when I’m not hungry?”
-They eat at night when not physically hungry because emotional stress and mental fatigue build throughout the day.
+Have you ever wondered, “Why do I eat at night when I’m not hungry?”
+Many women eat at night when not physically hungry because emotional stress and mental fatigue build throughout the day.
 When responsibilities finally slow down in the evening, the body begins seeking relief from the pressure it carried.
 Food can calm the nervous system temporarily, which is why late night emotional eating often appears when the house becomes quiet.

 Understanding what the body has been carrying during the day can help restore clarity and peace.